specialdoom/proi-ui/README.md

 ## Update for 0.1.9 version
 - using latest proi-ui-icons version
 - new logo
+- solved warnings regarding the uniqueness of the input id

 ## Updates for 0.1.0 version
 - using proi-ui-icons as a dev dependency for component's icons